codacy/docs/docs/organizations/using-a-coding-standard.md

 1. Make your changes to the current coding standard configurations and click the button **Next** to advance between the following pages:

-    -   The programming languages that the coding standard covers
+    -   The programming languages that the coding standard applies to
-    -   The tools and patterns of the coding standard
+    -   The tool and code pattern configurations of the coding standard
     -   The repositories that follow the coding standard

 1. Click the button **Save and apply standard** on the repository selection page to save your changes to the coding standard.

-    Codacy will use the updated coding standard when analyzing the next commit on each selected repository.
+    Codacy will start using the updated coding standard on the next analysis of each selected repository.

 <!--NOTE
     Add this tip card when CY-5181 is complete.